 Most Popular Sportsbook Bonus Offer

 I will be honest, Bovada doesn't offer the biggest bonus offer to new players.
 They don't even offer the most attractive loyalty program amongst the sportsbooks we recommend.
 So why am I listing them as the most popular?
 Mainly because of the trust factor.
 Seasoned players understand how valuable it is to play with a 5 star site compared to others, and Bovada comes correct on all fronts.
 They offer the best sports betting software in the industry, mobile sports betting, live betting, casino and poker action and so much more.
-They are part of the Bodog family of sites, the most well known and respected in the industry.
+They have been fully operational since 2011, regarded as the most well known and respected sportsbook in the industry.